mbroso/constraintnet_foc/readme.md

 ## Training

-To train one agent use the train script and specify the config file (unconstrained, clipped unconstrained or ConstraintNet), a unique experiment id and a random seed:
+To train one agent use the train script and specify the config file (unconstrained, clipped unconstrained or ConstraintNet), a unique experiment ID and a random seed:

 ```train
 python train.py --config ./options/config_unconstrained.yaml --experiment_id 0 --seed 0